Sustainability & Tech

 The alternative is to use renewable hydrogen, through the electrolysis of water molecules and hydrogen-producing microbes.
 But this technology is still in limited use and the processes are expensive.

 Deciding which types of alternative fuel are the right options for your transportation strategy may come down to your organization’s core values.
-If you emphasize sustainability and want to be seen as an eco-friendly, forward-thinking brand, be an early adopter.
+If you emphasize sustainability and want to be an eco-friendly, forward-thinking brand, be an early adopter.
 If you are committed to reducing GHG emissions, you may experience higher energy prices until the technology and methods become more commonplace.
 You are also more likely to be on the leading edge of a rapidly changing corner of the industry.